 If the seat belt is across the child’s stomach or neck, it is not fitted properly.
 Once the child reaches about 4 feet 9 inches tall and ages 9-12 years, they can transition out of the booster seat.

 Ages 9 to 12: Back Seat Seat Belt

 For the best protection, all children ages 12 and under who have outgrown their booster seat should be buckled into the back seat of the car.

 Keep Children In Each Stage as Long as Possible

-It is recommended that you keep your child in each stage for as long as possible, since there’s a reduction in the level of protection each time you move your child to the next stage.
-Remember to check the manufacturer recommended height and weight limits of your particular car and booster seats.
+It is recommended that you keep your child in each stage for as long as possible since there’s a reduction in the level of protection each time you move your child to the next stage.
+Remember to check the manufacturer’s recommended height and weight limits of your particular car and booster seats.

-If you have specific questions about the passenger safety of your child, we recommend that you visit a Child Passenger Safety Technician (CPST), or attend a free car seat inspection that is held by the CHP, police department, or your local hospital.
+If you have specific questions about car seat safety for children, we recommend that you visit a Child Passenger Safety Technician (CPST) or attend a free car seat inspection held by the CHP, police department, or a local hospital.
 You can look up car seat inspection locations in your area on the National Highway Traffic Safety Administration website here.
 As adults, we can set good examples by always using our seat belts and making sure all of our passengers are properly secured, no matter how short the trip.